magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 As we are not actually deploying anything, just reconfiguring routes, the update should be almost instantaneous.

-Login to the Vamp UI and go to **environment → Gateways → sava/9050** and click the **HOST - PORT/TYPE** link.
+To test the condition is working, login to the Vamp UI, go to **environment → Gateways → sava/9050** and click the **HOST - PORT/TYPE** link.

 Do this using Chrome and you'll see only the sava:1.1.0 version.
 Do it again in Firefox or Safari and you'll see only the sava:1.0.0 version.
 A hard refresh might be necessary to bypass your browser's cache.

 ## A bit more about conditions

 Our browser example is easily testable on a laptop, but of course a bit contrived.
-Luckily you can create much more powerful conditions quite easily.
-Checking Headers, Cookies, Hosts etc. is all possible.
+Checking Headers, Cookies, Hosts are all possible, so you can create much more powerful conditions quite easily.

-Under the hood, Vamp uses Haproxy's ACL's ([cbonte.github.io/haproxy-dconv/configuration-1.5 - ACL basics](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1)) and you can use the exact ACL definition right in the blueprint in the 'condition` field.
+Under the hood, Vamp uses Haproxy's ACL's ([HAProxy version 1.8 - ACL basics](http://cbonte.github.io/haproxy-dconv/1.8/configuration.html#7.1)) and you can use the exact ACL definition in the blueprint in the 'condition` field.

 ### Vamp short codes

-ACLs can be somewhat opaque and cryptic.
-That's why Vamp has a set of convenient "short codes" to address common use cases.
-Currently, we support the following, but we will be expanding on this in the future:
+HAProxy's ACLs can be somewhat opaque and cryptic.
+So Vamp provides a set of convenient "short codes" to address common use cases.

+Currently, we support the following:
 ```
 User-Agent = *string*
 Host = *string*